Home shopping can be both exciting and exhausting, but doing some preparation before you hit the streets to look at homes will help out tremendously.

 - LIMIT THE NUMBER OF HOMES YOU SEE ON EACH TRIP - When you view too many homes in one day the details tend to run together.
 Limit yourself to a maximum of 4-5 homes per outing so you can remember the specifics of each house.

 - IGNORE THE DECOR - Try your best to look past the seller's decorating and color choices if they aren't similar to yours.
 Instead, focus on the floorplan and fit of each house.
-The rest can be easily changed.
+The rest can be changed.

 - TAKE NOTES - Bring a notebook, pen, and camera with you on your outing.
 Your agent should also take notes to help keep your thoughts about each property organized.
 Your agent will provide detailed printouts of each property so you can reference the particulars easily.

-- BE HONEST - Tell your Realtor what you like and don't like about each house.
+- BE HONEST - Tell your agent what you like and don't like about each house.
 You may not find your dream home on your first outing, so your honest feedback will help your agent as you continue your search.

 - ASK QUESTIONS - Ask all of your questions.
 If your agent can't answer them all right away, it's likely that he or she can find the answers for you quickly.